grigorijk/katacoda-test-1/cnb-labs/lab-04/step1.md

     Have a look at [https://docs.docker.com/engine/reference/builder/](https://docs.docker.com/engine/reference/builder/) and take a few minutes to understand the options used in our Dockerfile.

-1. Build the image using created file:
+2. Build the image using created file:

-    `docker build -t lab-cnb/shipping-service-js`{{execute}}
+    `docker build -t lab-cnb/shipping-service-js shipping-service-js/.`{{execute}}

-    Note the dot at the end, it tells where to look for `Dockerfile` (current directory), and do not forget to replace `X` with user number.
+    Note the dot at the end, it tells where to look for `Dockerfile` (current directory)

-2. Test docker image locally
+3. Test docker image locally

     We can run the created docker image by using `docker run`: